resema/fork-my-brain/techstack/tools/Skaffold.md

 #gcloud #orchestrating  #k8s #kubernetes  #CI/CD

-Skaffold is a command-line tool that enables continuous development for [[Kubernetes]]-native applications.
+Skaffold is a command-line tool that enables continuous development for [Kubernetes](/Kubernetes)-native applications.
 You can use Skaffold to configure a local development workspace to use with Google Cloud Deploy continuous delivery pipelines.

 Skaffold includes the following features: